erroronline1/caro/readme.md

 products_per_slide = 6
 ```

 Calendar dateformat takes effect where reasonable.
 Since the ISO 8601 YYYY-MM-DD is the superior format and way better at being sorted, selections stick with it independent of any setting.
+Document inputs of type date adhere to this format as well, due to the browsers date processing.

 PDF-labels can be extended to desired formats.
 For labels and pdf setting following options are available, albeit not necessarily being used on all requests:
 | Key | Options | Default if not provided |